 As such, History continues to be a qualification which is much valued by universities and employers alike.
 It is a myth that you can only become a teacher.
 While no career routes are closed, obvious avenues are law, journalism and media, banking and accountancy.
 History goes very well with English, Geography or Politics, though virtually any subject can be set alongside it.

-‘History’ and ‘story’ are covered by the same word in many languages and what could be more important or interesting than the human past?
-Yet history is far more than a narrative of events.
+History is far more than a narrative of events, but a study of the various interpretations of the past and the ongoing debate surrounding it.
 It satisfies our natural curiosity by asking why things happened, as well as asking what alternative courses of action were available.
-You will be introduced to new or unfamiliar countries or periods and be asked to make judgments and comparisons.
+Pupils will be introduced to new or unfamiliar countries or periods and will be asked to make judgements and comparisons.
 In asking ‘why’ and ‘how’ about the past we can better understand the present and offer tentative suggestions for the future.
-History has been undervalued in recent decades by politicians of all persuasion; the UK is now virtually the only country in Europe where it is not a compulsory subject until at least the age of 16.
+It is arguably also the historian’s position to challenge preconceived ideas and to understand the counter arguments to everything that is delivered inside the classroom.

 Through studying History A Level you will:

 - Acquire an understanding of past societies and an appreciation of social, cultural, religious and ethnic diversity.Improve as an independent learner and as a critical and reflective thinker.

 - Develop the ability to ask relevant questions about the past and to conduct your own research.

 - Acquire an understanding of the nature of historical study, in that history is concerned with judgements based on available evidence and that historical judgements are provisional.